renzol2/brain/docs/frequency-decomposition.md

 There are many practical applications to frequency decomposition, including:

 - deconstructing radio waves to choose which particular radio station to listen to
-- deconstructing audio waves into different frequency bands like bass and treble, to remove unwanted frequencies or boost wanted ones
+- deconstructing [[audio-signal|audio signals]] into different frequency bands like bass and treble, to remove unwanted frequencies or boost wanted ones
 - deconstructing earthquake vibrations of different speeds and strengths to optimize architectural designs to withstand earthquakes
 - deconstructing computer data for use in file compression, to ignore less important frequencies and keep important ones